coreos/docs/quay-enterprise/configure-machines.md

 ### Kubernetes Pull Secret

-If you are using Quay Enterprise in conjunction with a Kubernetes or Tectonic cluster, it's easiest to use the built in secret distribution method.
+If you are using Quay Enterprise in conjunction with a Kubernetes or Tectonic cluster, it's easiest to use the built-in secret distribution method.
 This method allows for you to use different sets of robot accounts on a per-app basis, and also allows for them to be updated or rotated at any time across all machines in the cluster.

 An "Image Pull Secret" is a special secret that Kubernetes will use when pulling down the containers in a pod.
 It is a base64-encoded Docker config file.
 Here's an example: